 If you're viewing SpanishDict.com on a computer, there are a few features available to you on all conjugation pages.

 Spanish has three moods: indicative, subjunctive, and imperative.
-If you're not sure what those words mean, you can click on the mood to see a full explanation in our Grammar Guide.
-This feature is also available on the mobile version of our website.
+If you're not sure what those words mean, you can click on the mood label above the conjugation charts, which will take you to a page in our grammar section.

 There are a variety of tenses in Spanish, including the present, preterite, imperfect, and future.

-When you want a quick reference for a specific tense, you can hover your mouse over the name of the tense to reveal an example of how it is used in English.
+When you want a quick reference for a specific tense, you can hover your mouse over the name of the tense above a conjugation chart to reveal a short explanation and an example of how it is used in Spanish and English.
 The example sentence will not necessarily reflect the specific verb you are looking at, but it will give you a sense of how the tense functions grammatically.

-If you would like more information about what a tense name means, or if you would like to learn how to conjugate all verbs in a particular tense, you can click on the tense name to see a full explanation in our Grammar Guide.
+If you would like more information about what a tense name means, or if you would like to learn how to conjugate all verbs in a particular tense, you can click on the tense name, which will take you to the related lessons and explanation page.

-You can then click on the conjugated verb to open a full page of example sentences.
+You can then click on the conjugated verb to open a full page of example sentences for that form.